CommutativeGrid/cpes/README.md

 # Close-packing of equal spheres (球の正規最密充填)

 This repository contains the Python package `cpes`, which serves as a dependency for the [commutazzio](https://github.com/CommutativeGrids/commutazzio) project.
-The `cpes`` package focuses on constructing and manipulating close-packed lattice structures.
+The `cpes` package focuses on constructing and manipulating *FCC* and *HCP* structures.

 ## Documentation